IEC Protection Classes For LED Luminaires (2024)

 Is it Dangerous for LEDs to Dim with Time?

 You must notice that your LEDs will start to lose brightness and go dim after some time of installation.
-This can cause internal malfunctioning and result in hazardous events such as explosions and electric shocks.
+This can cause internal malfunction and result in hazardous events such as explosions and electric shocks.
 Here are a few causes of LEDs losing their shine over time:

 Circuit Overload